Specialization in Data Analytics

 Required courses

-Students must complete a two-course sequence of Data and Programming I and II:
+Students must complete a three-course sequence of:

 Elective courses